Marianas-Rai-Corp/block-lotto-devkit-docs/content.en/docs/app/_index.md

 ## Overview

 This Devkit is a React template for building Games upon the Blocklotto Protocol.
-It makes use of the blocklotto-sdk and its three provided hooks
+It makes use of the blocklotto-sdk and its hooks

+* useApp
-* useBlockLotto
+* useNotifications
 * useCheckout
 * useCashout